IbakonFerba/UnityPackages/Scripts/Utility/README.md

 ## Turntable
 - A simple script for a Turntable Animation with some things you can define in the Inspector.
 Just put it on a GameObject and it works

+## JSON
+- In the namespace `FK.JSON`, this Package contains a JSONObject that is able to load a .json file and parse it into a usable form in which it can be accessed and edited and that can be reparsed into a string and saved into a file.